dgwatkins/wcml/readme.txt

 * Fixed a compatibility issue with WooCommerce Bookings: bookings in all languages showing on calendar (requires WooCommerce Bookings 1.8+)
 * Fixed a compatibility issue with WooCommerce Bookings: deleting a reservation did not delete translations too (requires WooCommerce Bookings 1.8+)
 * Fixed a PayPal checkout issue when multi-currency was enabled and the decimal separator was set to comma and thousands separator was set to dot
+* Fixed a compatibility issue with WooCommerce Product Addons: adding a second item for the same product added the first product again too
+* Bug fix: a slash character was missing the in product breadcrumb when the translated page slug was identical to the one in the default language

 = 3.6.11 =
 * Fixed one issue that was causing a fatal error when an older version WPML was used (3.1.9.7)